poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.6.2.1.md

 trident list -d ... -d ... --packages
 ```

 This will yield a nicely formatted table of all packages, their version and the number of individuals in them.
-With `--fullOutput` the table includes additional fields from the packages' POSEIDON.yml files.

 You can use `--remote` to show packages on the remote server.
 For example